Israel Putnam: Long Island and later service

-Putnam had personal friendships and deep respect for many of his British former comrades in arms in the French and Indian War, who were now his enemies.
-While in command in New York, there were several occasions on which he showed personal courtesies, such as providing newspapers to read or medical attention to British officers who had become his prisoners of war.
+Putnam had personal friendships and deep respect for several British officers who he had served together with during the French and Indian War, many of whom were now his enemies.
+While in command in New York, there were several occasions on which he showed personal courtesies, such as providing newspapers to read or medical attention to British officers who had become American prisoners of war.
 This offended many New Yorkers.
-He also showed an "unconquerable aversion" to many of those who were entrusted with the disposal of Tory property; Putnam felt that they were instead embezzling the funds.
+He also showed an "unconquerable aversion" to many of those who were entrusted with the disposal of Loyalist-owned property confiscated by American authorities; Putnam felt that they were instead embezzling the funds.
 This also led to Putnam becoming unpopular with many influential New Yorkers, who complained to Washington.

 Washington had also lost some of his faith in Putnam due to an incident in which Putnam delayed in forwarding troops to Washington when ordered to do so.
 Washington felt that he could not have Putnam in charge of troops in New York without the support of that state, and transferred him to recruiting duties in Connecticut after the court of inquiry finished its investigation.
 Putnam was later put in command of the Eastern Division, consisting of three brigades of New Hampshire and Connecticut troops.
 In 1779, he was put in command of the right wing of the army, which included the Virginia, Maryland, and Pennsylvania divisions.

 During the winter of 1778–1779, Putnam and his troops were encamped at the site now preserved as the Putnam Memorial State Park in Redding, Connecticut.
 On February 26, 1779, Putnam escaped from the British, riding down a steep slope in Greenwich, Connecticut for which he became famous.
 A statue commemorating this escape was erected at Putnam Memorial State Park.
 In December 1779, Putnam suffered a paralyzing stroke which ended his military service.